 Centerport home prices are not only among the most expensive in New York, but Centerport real estate also consistently ranks among the most expensive in America.

-Centerport is a decidedly white-collar town, with fully 93.79% of the workforce employed in white-collar jobs, well above the national average.
+Centerport is a decidedly white-collar town, with fully 93.70% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Centerport is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Centerport who work in management occupations (16.98%), sales jobs (14.13%), and teaching (10.74%).
+There are especially a lot of people living in Centerport who work in management occupations (15.78%), sales jobs (14.43%), and office and administrative support (11.82%).

 Of important note, Centerport is also a town of artists.
 Centerport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Centerport’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.50% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Centerport telecommute to their jobs.
+Overall, about 11.09% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Centerport is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Centerport is a great place for families with children to consider.
+First of all, many other families with children live here, making Centerport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Centerport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Centerport’s overall crime rate is lower than average for the country.

 Centerport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.